2019–20 College Football Playoff: Championship game

 LSU and Clemson advanced to the national championship following their respective semifinal victories.
 It marked the teams' third meeting; LSU won the first two games, the 1959 Sugar Bowl and the 1996 Peach Bowl, and Clemson won the most recent matchup at the 2012 Chick-fil-A Bowl.
-Each team scored once in the first quarter: Clemson on a Lawrence rush and LSU on a pass from Burrow to Ja'Marr Chase.
+Each team scored once in the first quarter: Clemson on a Lawrence rush and LSU on a pass from Burrow to wide receiver Ja'Marr Chase.
 After a Clemson field goal early in the second quarter, the teams traded touchdowns again before LSU took their first lead on another Burrow-to-Chase pass with 5:19 in the half.
-Another LSU passing touchdown, this time to Thaddeus Moss, gave LSU an eleven-point lead at halftime.
+Another LSU passing touchdown, this time to tight end Thaddeus Moss, gave LSU an eleven-point lead at halftime.
 Clemson scored on their first possession of the second half and opted to try a two-point conversion, which was successful.
 Those points were the last of the game for Clemson, as LSU grew their lead on passing touchdowns in the third and fourth quarters to conclude a 42–25 national championship victory.